MRKT4177 MRKT1299 Contemporary issues in marketing and Consumer Behavior.

-For one companies are wary of over adapting their strategy to an extent where they lose their originality and identity as a global brand, and on the other forcing their brand upon the local populace without considering local tastes and cultural context.
-In many cases a balanced path of glocalization is much better suited to their success overseas.
+For one, companies are wary of over adapting their strategy to an extent where they lose their originality and identity as a global brand, and on the other forcing their brand upon the local populace without considering local tastes and cultural context.
+In many cases glocalization, a balanced approach of the above two strategies is much better suited to their success overseas.

 Focusing on two well known companies Starbucks and IKEA that have gone the global route, it is beneficial to learn from the experience they faced contemplating the Indian and Chinese market with product, location and pricing decisions.
 Firms can learn lessons on how they may overcome these dilemmas and challenges while seeking to enter overseas markets.

-After six years of researching the Indian market, Starbucks opened their first store in October, 2012 in an upscale area of downtown Mumbai.
+Starbucks while considering entry into the Indian market, thoroughly researched consumer habits and behavior for six years before confidently making an entry.
+Starbucks opened their first store in October, 2012 in an upscale area of downtown Mumbai.
 Howard Schultz commenting , “It is perhaps the most elegant, beautiful, dynamic store we have opened in our history.”

 A great advantage to Starbucks was their carefully selected partnership with the Tata Group a giant Indian conglomerate and one of the largest coffee producers in Asia.
 This partnership provided them with some of the most valuable and prime locations to set shop in Mumbai and Delhi with the Elphinstone Building and the Taj Mahal hotel sites getting them off to a great start.
-Menu featuring a blend of local and western in the shape of mouth watering murg(chicken) tikka panini and tandoori paneer(cheese) rolls.
+The menu featuring a blend of western and local delights in the shape of mouth watering murg(chicken) tikka panini, tandoori paneer(cheese) rolls and cardamom (Elaichi) cookies.

 In comparison in China Starbucks went with the Chinese need to relax in more spacious surroundings, building bigger stores 3,800 sq. ft. and upward.
 Menu items include chines teas and moon cakes.